calculquebec/petricore/README.md

 # Petricore
 ## jobs_exporter
-A Slurm cgroups and /proc (X-referenced) data exporter for Prometheus that should be easily adaptable to other schedulers.
+A Slurm jobs metrics (using cgroups and /proc via cross-reference) data exporter for Prometheus that should be easily adaptable to other schedulers.

 ## What does it export ?
 - CPU Usage (%) of job (jobs_cpu_percent)